 away with the habit because they don’t want the habit to be a barrier between

 the people they so love and wish to serve.
+But I believe the people need the

 sign very, very much.
 They need the sign.
 They need God.
 They need us to be set